-The Award winner was revealed at the ENCATC Research Award Ceremony held in Brussels during the 25th ENCATC Congress “Click, Connect and Collaborate!
+The 2017 ENCATC Research Award Ceremony held in Brussels during the 25th ENCATC Congress “Click, Connect and Collaborate!
 New directions in sustaining cultural networks.”
+As the Congress was held under the patronage of the Flemish Commission of UNESCO, the Award Ceremony was opened by Prof. Marc Vervenne, President of the

-Addressing an international audience of leading academics and renowned researchers, representatives from the European Commission, policy makers, cultural practitioners, and artists, and speaking on behalf of the Award’s international jury, Annick Schramme, President of ENCATC said: “The variety and quality of the selected finalists were very high.
+Speaking on behalf of the Award’s international jury, Annick Schramme, President of ENCATC said: “The variety and quality of the selected finalists were very high.
 One was an excellent, theoretical and original reflection about the concept of audience development in relation with cultural policy and democracy; another used an innovative and mixed qualitative and quantitative methodology to measure the high perceived success of small-sized creative organisations; finally, a well-written and elaborated empirical analysis of the international strategies of museums and their business models.
 The jury decided to give the Award to the latter because it met the most of the ENCATC Award’s criteria.
 The jury strongly believes that Rebecca’s sound comparative and empirical research will have high relevance for the practice in different parts of the world.”